doctaphred/gitsync/README.md

 be: I've had a half-finished sub-thought for a previous point in my clipboard for a few commits now, because I have this instinct to keep my commits atomic.
 Pretty sure that's not really relevant here, but the thought persists.

+Gives a new perspective for that whole "nightly build" thing...